 Lorazepam effects usually last for 6-8 hours for single doses.
 The same duration is true if you are trying to get high on lorazepam but euphoric effect has been self-reported up to 10 hours.
 And some effects of therapeutic doses can last for up to 72 hours.
 More here on how lorazepam affects the body and its duration of action.
+You can learn more about random and pre-employment drug testing methods and detection times in our ultimate guide.
 Plus, we invite your questions about lorazepam in the comments section at the end.

 Lorazepam duration of action